Ecogenomics/gtdb-species-clusters/README.md

 The simplest way to install this package is through pip:
 > sudo pip install genome_tree_tk

-GenomeTreeTK relies on several other software packages:
+GenomeTreeTk relies on several other software packages:

 TBD

 ## Cite

-If you find this package useful, please cite this git repository (https://github.com/dparks1134/GenomeTreeTK)
+If you find this package useful, please cite this git repository (https://github.com/dparks1134/GenomeTreeTk)

 ## Copyright